santa112358/hashtagable/README.md

 ## Decoration rules

 The rules are almost same as twitter.
-It stop decorating if the tag contains emoji or symbol.
+It doesn't decorate the tags which contain emoji or symbol.
 It needs space before `#` to decorate.